My father married a pure Cherokee My mother's people were ashamed of me The Indians said I white by law The man always called me \"Indian Squaw\"

-Chorus Half-breed, all I ever heard Half-breed, how I learned to hate the word Half-breed, no good they warned Both sides were against me the day I was born
+Chorus Half-breed, that's all I ever heard how I learned to hate the word Half-breed, she's no good warned Both sides were against me since the day I was born

 Chorus

-We weren't and I felt ashamed Nineteen left them, tell me who's to blame My life since then has been from man to man I can't run away from what I am
+We accepted and I felt ashamed Nineteen I left tell me who's to blame My life since then has been from man to man But I can't away from what I am